dhaifley/apigo/cmd/apictl/README.md

 # apictl
-A command line interface utility.
+A command line interface utility for API access.

 ## Usage